 Do you have flowers you love and enjoy every time?
 I have.
-And one of them is crocuses.
+And one of them are crocuses.
 And I don’t like cut flowers.
 They are sad, will die soon and with this will also die the message they are suppose to carry.

 Crocuses are flowers which are very easy to make from paper.

 You just need the desire and white crepe paper.
 Of course, you can use coloured paper, but I prefer white, because I can put all the shades I need onto it.
 But if you prefer not to deal with paints, brushes and jars with water, you can work with dozens of great coloured crepe papers.
 If you do, I suggest you use the Italian ones.
 They are great!

 How to make an every season crocus flower